erob123/instarest/docs/en/docs/index.md

 If not, we will launch via a local container:

 1. First, make sure that you have docker installed and running.
-If you don't, <a href="https://docs.docker.com/get-docker/" target="_blank">you can install it by following the directions at this link</a>.
+If you don't, <a href="https://docs.docker.com/get-docker/" class="external-link" target="_blank">you can install it by following the directions at this link</a>.

 1. Download the `instarest` docker-compose file: